-As shown in the first table above, the IPOPEMA Group's consolidated revenue for 2021 remained roughly on a par with the 2020 figure.
-Although revenue generated in the brokerage services segment grew by 7.2% in the previous year, it was offset by lower revenue from the fund management and advisory services segments - down by 1.4% and 11.6%, respectively.
+As shown in the first table above, the IPOPEMA Group's consolidated revenue for 2022 grew slightly (by 1.4%) on the 2021 figure.
+Although revenue generated in 2022 in the fund management and advisory services segments grew, respectively, by 3.4% and 18.1%, it was largely offset by lower revenue from the brokerage services segment.